-Infant botulism occurs most often in infants < 6 mo.
-The youngest reported patient was 2 wk, and the oldest was 12 mo.
-Unlike food-borne botulism, infant botulism is not caused by ingestion of a preformed toxin.
-Most cases are idiopathic, although some have been traced to ingestion of honey, which may contain C. botulinum spores; thus, infants < 12 mo should not be fed honey.
+Infant botulism occurs most often in infants < 6 months.
+The youngest reported patient was 2 weeks, and the oldest was 12 months.
+Unlike food-borne botulism, infant botulism is caused by ingestion of spores, not by ingestion of a preformed toxin.
+The source of the spores is usually unknown in most cases, although some have been traced to ingestion of honey, which may contain C. botulinum spores; thus, infants < 12 months should not be fed honey.

-Constipation is present initially in 90% of cases and is followed by neuromuscular paralysis, beginning with the cranial nerves and proceeding to peripheral and respiratory musculature.
+Constipation is present initially in 90% of cases of infant botulism and is followed by neuromuscular paralysis, beginning with the cranial nerves and proceeding to peripheral and respiratory musculature.
 Cranial nerve deficits typically include ptosis, extraocular muscle palsies, weak cry, poor suck, decreased gag reflex, pooling of oral secretions, poor muscle tone (floppy baby syndrome), and an expressionless face.

 Infants are hospitalized, and supportive care (eg, ventilatory support) is given as needed.
 Because the organism and toxin are excreted in the stool for weeks to months after symptom onset, appropriate contact precautions must be followed.

-Specific treatment is with human botulism immune globulin, which is available from the Infant Botulism Treatment and Prevention Program (IBTPP— 231-7600; see also the IBTPP web site).
-The antitoxin is derived from pooled human donors who have high titers of antibodies to A and/or B toxin.
-Treatment is started as soon as the diagnosis is suspected; waiting for confirmatory test results is dangerous.
-The dose is 75 mg/kg IV once, given slowly.
-The horse serum heptavalent antitoxin used in adults is not recommended for infants.
+Specific treatment of infant botulism is with human botulism immune globulin (BabyBIG®), which is available from the Infant Botulism Treatment and Prevention Program (IBTPP—call 510-231-7600 or see the IBTPP web site).
+This antitoxin is derived from pooled human donors who have high titers of antibodies to A and/or B toxin.
+The dose of human botulinum immune globulin is 50 mg/kg IV, given slowly.

 Antibiotics are not given because they may lyse C. botulinum in the gut and increase toxin availability.